End-Connected Windom Antenna

 Q: I made one and found the SWR is very high

 A: The lengths given in the article are a starting point, it will need to be cut back.
-Tuning this type of antenna is much easier with a network/antenna analyser, you will find it difficult with a basic SWR meter.
-Also remember the velocity factor for different wire types varies
+Tuning this type of antenna is much easier with a network/antenna analyser, basically impossible with a basic SWR meter.
+Also remember the velocity factor for different wire types varies.

 Q: Why is the windom sightly longer than a half wave?